When to plan a trip to San Antonio, Texas

-San Antonio – variously known as “Alamo City,” the “River City” and “Military City” – is home to some truly iconic destinations and a few hidden gems.
+Variously known as “Alamo City,” the “River City” and “Military City,” San Antonio delights visitors with several iconic sights and a few hidden gems.

-A few common attractions are sure to show up on any to-do list: the Alamo, the River Walk and perhaps a trip to the blossoming Pearl District.
+Some attractions are sure to show up on any to-do list: the Alamo, the River Walk and perhaps a trip to the blossoming Pearl, a huge former brewery and nearby streets that have become bar-and-restaurant district.

 But once those boxes have been checked, what’s next?
 And when is the best time to see this city of many names at its best?
-Here’s when to go to San Antonio for festivals, food, the outdoors and more.
+Here are the best times to visit San Antonio for festivals, food, frolicking in the outdoors and much more.

 Visit in May to August to get outdoors in San Antonio

-Come Memorial Day, San Antonians celebrate that one out of every eight San Antonio residents is directly connected to the military in some way.
+Come Memorial Day, locals celebrate that one out of every eight San Antonio residents is directly connected to the military in some way.
 This can be seen – and heard – in the sky throughout the summer.

 People here truly love their fireworks.
 On July 4, the most extravagant (legal) displays can be found at Woodlawn Lake – but rest assured (local laws notwithstanding) that explosions can be seen and heard from almost any location come sundown.